a42labs/Car-GAN-Demo/README.md

 This repo provides the Python code used for preparing the data to be trained by the official PGGAN implementation.

-This implementation can be used to generate car images at 256p resolution due to time, compute, and data quality constraints.
+This implementation can be used to generate car images at various resolutions, however it is important to keep time, compute, and data quality constraints in mind.

 ## Built with
 - [Python](https://www.python.org/) v3.6